Tendayi Darikwa: Nottingham Forest

 Darikwa signed a four-year contract with Nottingham Forest on 26 July 2017.
 He made his league debut for the club on 4 August 2017 in a 1–0 home win over Millwall.
 He scored his first goal for the club in an EFL Cup tie against Chelsea on 20 September 2017.

 Wigan Athletic

 On 11 January 2021, Darikwa joined League One side Wigan Athletic on a short-term contract until the end of the season, making his debut for the club on 16 January in a 3–3 draw with Rochdale.
 Darikwa signed a two-year contract with the club on 1 July 2021.
 He scored his first goal for Wigan in a 2–0 win at Charlton Athletic on 21 August 2021.

+Apollon Limassol

+On 27 June 2023, Darikwa was announced to have agreed a deal in principle to join Cypriot First Division club Apollon Limassol.

+Lincoln City

+On 5 July 2024, Darikwa joined Lincoln City on a one-year deal with the option of another year.
+He made his debut on 10 August in a 3–2 win against Burton Albion in which he scored Lincoln's second goal with a low header.
+On the 3 January 2025, Darikwa signed a new contract until the summer of 2026 with a club option for a further 12 months.
+He was voted the clubs Player of the Season after his first season at the club.

+He was named as captain ahead of the 2025–26 season.

 International career

 In October 2013, Darikwa revealed he was keen to play for the Zimbabwe national team, but reconsidered his position after being asked to pay a "processing fee" by a former Zimbabwe Football Association official.
 He did reveal he would consider any future approach from Zimbabwe or England.
 Darikwa made his debut for Zimbabwe on 8 November 2017 in a friendly defeat to Lesotho.